rust-lang/rfcs/0000-friends_in_high_kindednesses.md

 for<'a> Self::Iter<'a>: Iterator<Item = Self::Item<'a>>
 ```

-Currently, this RFC only proposes adding associated type constructor of **lifetime**
-arguments, but it is intended to be extended to type arguments once higher rank
-type parameters are included.

 Assigning associated type constructors in impls is very similar to the syntax
 for assigning associated types: